strinsberg/lt64/README.md

 ### readch

 Reads the next char from *stdin* onto the stack.

-**NOTE:** Like **prnch** needs to have a flag to read two chars and automatically pack them into the word on top of the stack.
-Though the instructions `readch readch pack` in a program will have the same effect as the missing functionality.
+This reads the char into the bottom byte of the word that is placed on the stack.
+There is no way to automatically pack these read characters into a single word.

 ### readln